Music

 Credits 3

-A comprehensive study of teaching methods and piano literature from all art periods.
-Stylistic tendencies as well as performance practices will be studied.
+This course is a comprehensive study of teaching methods and piano literature from all art periods.
+Stylistic tendencies as well as performance practices are studied.
+Offered alternate years, pending enrollment.

 MU 325: Piano Literature II